inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

 A simple web application built with FastAPI that displays the current time in Moscow.
 The application updates the time on each page refresh, providing real-time Moscow time information.
+It also tracks the number of visits to the time endpoint.

 ## Features

 - RESTful API endpoint
 - Returns current Moscow time
+- Tracks and displays visit count
 - Timezone handling using pytz
 - Comprehensive test suite
+- Visit persistence through file storage

 ## Prerequisites